NU-CBITS/think_feel_do_dashboard/README.md

 ## Assumptions

-This engine expects there to be a Devise-like API available, and an authenticatable Participant class stored in a participants table.
+This engine expects there to be multiple models:

+1. Participant: a Devise-like API available and an authenticatable Participant class stored in a participants table;
+2. Group: a Group class stored in the groups table and has a title:string
+3. Membership: a Membership class that stores a group_id:integer and participant_id:integer in the memberships table.
+Each membership as a start_date:date and end_date:date that determines if the participant [membership] is active
+4. User: a Devise-like API available and an authenticatable User class stored in a users table but referred to as coaches;
+5. CoachAssignment: a CoachAssignment class that stores the participant:integer and user_id:integer in the coach_assignments table;

 ## Installation